TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 Sometimes the metadata in Settings.cfg in a Documentation project is not filled out and this link is missing.
 Then, you can use Method 2.

-Method 2: Find the source on https://extensions.typo3.org
+Method 2: Find the Source on https://extensions.typo3.org
 ---------------------------------------------------------

 .. rst-class:: bignums

-   1. Go to the `Extension repository <https://extensions.typo3.org/>`__
+   1. Go to the `extension repository <https://extensions.typo3.org/>`__

    2. In the search box, enter the name or extension key